chebfun/chebsite/docs/functions/chebfun/dirac.md

   <span class="helptopic">dirac</span>(F) is not defined if F has a zero of order greater than one within the
   domain of F.

-  If F has break-points, they should not coinicde with the roots of F. However, F can have simple roots at either end points of its domain.</pre></div><!--after help --><!--seeAlso--><div class="footerlinktitle">See also</div><div class="footerlink"> <a href="matlab:helpwin chebfun/heaviside">heaviside</a>.
+  If F has break-points, they should not coincide with the roots of F. However, F can have simple roots at either end points of its domain.</pre></div><!--after help --><!--seeAlso--><div class="footerlinktitle">See also</div><div class="footerlink"> <a href="matlab:helpwin chebfun/heaviside">heaviside</a>.
 </div>
       <!--Method-->